Answered By: APUS Librarians

 Tip: Learn how to keep (or set) filters so they remain in place for the duration of your search session.

 Do you prefer to search an individual database?
-Such as EBSCO, ProQuest or Nexis Uni?
-Learn how to find a specific database.
-If you don't know which database to choose, try the database suggestions on your program's research strategies guide or a relevant subject page
+Learn how to find a specific database in our library.
+If you don't know which databases to choose, try the database suggestions on a relevant subject page

 See also: